-Section 4 Appeal
+Section 4 Request for review

-Appeals against the decisions made by the supervisory authorities under this Act may be lodged with the administrative court.
+Decisions made by the supervisory authorities under this Act are eligible for review by way of appeal to the administrative court.
 Provisions on requesting a review by an administrative court are laid down in the Administrative Judicial Procedure Act (808/2019).
 (31/2020)

-In considering an appeal, the administrative court shall reserve for the bar association an opportunity to be heard on the appeal and, when necessary, to present evidence and provide other information if the matter concerns an obliged entity supervised by the bar association under chapter 7, section 1, subsection 2.
+In considering an appeal, the administrative court shall reserve for the Finnish Bar Association an opportunity to be heard on the appeal and, when necessary, to present evidence and provide other information if the matter concerns an obliged entity supervised by the Finnish Bar Association under chapter 7, section 1, subsection 2.
 (31/2020)

-Decisions of the supervisory authority shall be complied with regardless of appeal unless otherwise ordered by the reviewing authority or otherwise provided elsewhere by law.
+Decisions of the supervisory authority shall be complied with regardless of a request for review unless otherwise ordered by the reviewing authority or otherwise provided elsewhere by law.

-Decisions of the Financial Supervisory Authority may be appealed against as provided in section 73 of the Act on the Financial Supervisory Authority.
+Decisions of the Financial Supervisory Authority are eligible for review by way of appeal as provided in section 73 of the Act on the Financial Supervisory Authority.
 (1089/2017)